 Entering the land of the Tohono O’Odham native Americans

-Cycling through Native land we come upon a positive looking town with an optimistic feel, the only one.
+Cycling through Native land I come upon a positive looking town with an optimistic feel, the only one.
 Business is going well enough in Sells.
-The supermarket, an Arizona family branch, doesn’t sell wine or beer, something I find out after searching the store 3 times over.
+The supermarket, an Arizona family branch, doesn’t sell wine or beer.
 People seem to have big alcoholic issues and therefore alcohol is banned.
-So that is a big difference, another oddity is that we are not attacked by pit-bulls, instead I am asked for something to eat by a skinny, scabby, hairless, once white pit-bull.
+So that is a big difference, another oddity is that I am not attacked by pit-bulls, instead I am asked for something to eat by a skinny, scabby, hairless, once white pit-bull.

 Cactus branded in the dark of my eyes

 After the rain little orange and yellow flowers sprout up.
 The roadside holds a kind of reddish, ocher and orange algae with a fluorescent intensity.
-As far as our eyes can reach we see dark olive-green creosote, tall saguaro’s and pale green prickly plants, growing on hilly ground, onto mountains and far over it.
-And that’s where we camp.
-We enter another beautiful camp spot through gates which are open or which note ‘close the gate behind you’.
+As far as your eyes can reach I see dark olive-green creosote, tall saguaro’s and pale green prickly plants, growing on hilly ground, onto mountains and far over it.
+And that’s where I camp.
+I enter another beautiful camp spot through gates which are open or which note ‘close the gate behind you’.

-One such early evening, we decide to stop after a huge midday meal not long after we had breakfast -but the chance to eat burritos and corn chips with salsa is something we can not ignore-.
-We end up on a patch reminding me of a botanical garden.
+One such early evening, I decide to stop after a huge midday meal not long after I had breakfast -but the chance to eat burritos and corn chips with salsa is something I can not ignore-.
+I end up on a patch reminding me of a botanical garden.
 Wild donkeys frisk around, trying to defend their territory and everywhere, just éverywhere are cacti.
 Super high saguaro’s, organ pipes, prickly pair, ocatillo, many cholla’s, all kind of fishhook barrel’s, and pincushion’s.
 Their needles stick in and under my skin and won’t leave for months.

-Ton and I take a bag of Lil’ Dutch Maid Ginger Cookies to complement our already overflowing belly’s.
+I take a bag of Lil’ Dutch Maid Ginger Cookies to complement m already overflowing belly’s.
 In the tent I close my eyes for a moment and see little saguaro’s floating on my iris.
 Little on my retina but sometimes over 20 meters high!

 Stealth camping with a huge flickering flames

 Never am I cold, although temperatures goes down to minus 5.
-We always built a fire, whether it is raining or not, and I am always made a huge chai, which I drink perched very close to the fire.
+I always built a fire, whether it is raining or not, and I always make a huge chai, which I drink perched very close to the fire.
 Of course, fires are not really the best way to be unseen, especially not in native land where all the land which meets the road is fenced.
-Cycling on the Ajo–Tucson road bordering Mexico we see more border patrol vehicles than any other road.
-The guards drive along the fences slowly, thereby not overriding the very tasty ‘shaggy mane’ mushroom which we eat for breakfast the next day.
+Cycling on the Ajo–Tucson road bordering Mexico I see more border patrol vehicles than any other road.
+The guards drive along the fences slowly, thereby not overriding the very tasty ‘shaggy mane’ mushroom which I eat for breakfast the next day.
 A delicate taste as it were an unknown tropical ocean food.

 What about the people of America?

 I really wonder about people’s lifestyle.
-Never are we invited.
-I guess it is because we now are two people (loving our privacy).
-And perhaps because this is America, not Kurdistan.
-When we cycle through housing-schemes, mostly shaggy trailers or a seemingly thoughtless set up of fenced-off wooden houses, I try to have a look inside.
+When I cycle through housing-schemes, mostly shaggy trailers or a seemingly thoughtless set up of fenced-off wooden houses, I try to have a look inside.
 I try to eye the people at the post office really well, I try to gauge the customers in the supermarket, I try to view the people sitting high behind the glass window of their RV.
-I try to get an idea about the people who are often so open and friendly to me when I wait for Ton when he’s in the supermarket.
+I try to get an idea about the people who are often so open and friendly to me.
 I imagine how their living room is, how they eat and where they sleep.
-I don’t come any further with my investigation than I did in Oman: people simply do not invite us.
-Would I be here on my own, I would make use of Coach Surfing or Warm Showers -since I can not afford the hotel rates- I would knock on someone’s door to fetch water or simply give in to my curiosity, and sleep over.
+I don’t come any further with my investigation than I did in Oman.
+I choose to camp instead of being invited over most of the times.

-On the other hand, now we get to choose exactly where we want our camp, we choose spots mostly unseen from the road.
-Even when we pile-up the wood lavishly and ignite it in huge orange flames, we are reasonable sure no one notice us.
+So I get to choose exactly where I want my camp, I choose spots mostly unseen from the road.
+Even when I pile-up the wood lavishly and ignite it in huge orange flames, I am reasonable sure no one notice me.

-A few hours before dusk an opposite car, a police vehicle, comes our way.
-He roars his siren and have us stop.
-Its a local police, he must know we have slept the night on his land.
+A few hours before dusk an opposite car, a police vehicle, comes my way.
+He roars his siren and have me stop.
+Its a local police, he must know I have slept the night on his land.
 Land which is all fenced off but has signs saying ‘please close the gate’.
-He asks us: ‘Are you heading to Tucson today?’
-We answer ‘yes, we do’ and he must guess we are not cycling 30 kilometer an hour, thus sleeping the night again at his Land.
-We can’t make it to Tucson in one day -especially not since the winter days are short and we never start before 10 o’clock- although we are 70 kilometer removed from it.
+He asks me: ‘Are you heading to Tucson today?’
+I answer ‘yes, I do’ and he must guess I am not cycling 30 kilometer an hour, thus sleeping the night again at his land.
+I can’t make it to Tucson in one day -especially not since the winter days are short and I never start before 10 o’clock- although I am 70 kilometer removed from it.
 This police is the first policeman who shows human interest, all the border patrol cops are either bored or chatting about football with their equally dull colleague.
 ‘Be careful, people drive fast here and it get’s dark soon,’ and he slowly pulls up.

 Different countries, different police